MAZ12211/notes-and-blogs/README.md

 - [ ] A page for LISA The First.
 - [ ] A page for Cry Of Fear (for posting updates.)
 - [ ] A page for Cave Story (for posting updates.)
-- [ ] A page for listing Arabic translation of RPGM games (Misao, witch's house). + should have a contact thingy + make it an extention for easier adding?
+- [ ] A page for listing Arabic translation of RPGM games (Misao, witch's house). should have a contact email in case somebody found one Needs an extension to ease the process for me (Name, link button with maybe an option to take the current page's url I'm on, contributor symbol for people to know which ones I've contributed to and which aren't)
 - [ ] A page for ???. (no clue yet)